choudaryhussainali/PizzAi-Bot/README.md

-# 🍕 Pizza Order Bot
+# 🍕 PizzAi - AI-Based Pizza Ordering Web App

 > **AI‑powered pizza ordering assistant built with Streamlit and Groq’s LLaMA 3 (`llama3‑70b‑8192`).**
 > The bot chats like a real server, takes complete orders, confirms delivery or pickup, summarises the bill, and can be extended with payment or POS hooks.